Symbolic and Structural Model-Checking: Proving with SMT constraints

-It is possible to compute all generalized flows of a net in polynomial time and space, and the number of flows is itself polynomial in the size of the net.
+It is possible to compute a generator basis of all generalized flows of a net in polynomial time and space, and the number of flows obtained is itself polynomial in the size of the net.
 We use for this purpose a variant of the algorithm described in~\cite{flow88}, initially adopted from the code base of~\cite{APT15} and then optimized for our scenario.
 This provides a polynomial number of simple constraints each only having as variables a subset of places (the $\alpha_i$ are fixed).
 The constant value of the flow in any marking can be deduced from the initial marking of the net.
-We do not attempt to compute semi-flows as there can be an exponential number of them, but we still first assert semi-flow constraints (if any were found) before asserting generalized flows as these have far fewer solutions due to markings being positive.
+We do not attempt to compute a basis of semi-flows as there can be an exponential number of them, but we still first assert semi-flow constraints (if any were found) before asserting generalized flows.
+A semi-flow has far fewer solutions due to markings being positive, so these are "easy" constraints for the solver to process.
+For instance $m(p)+m(p')=K$ has $K+1$ solutions, and puts a structural bound on the marking of $p$ and $p'$, while $m(p)-m(p')=K$ admits an infinite set of solutions.